-By letter, dated 25 September 2018, Cork County Council assessed the Complainant and her family as homeless pursuant to section 2 of the Housing Act 1988, with the result that she qualified for assistance pursuant to section 10 of the same Act.
+By letter, dated 25 September 2018, Cork County Council assessed the Complainant and his family as homeless pursuant to section 2 of the Housing Act 1988, with the result that he qualified for assistance pursuant to section 10 of the same Act.
 While section 10 is flexible in respect of the means available to local authorities to address instances of homelessness, common practice is to decide for emergency hotel accommodation on a night-to-night basis pending the provision of more suitable accommodation, be that temporary or more long term.
-In the present instance, Cork County Council referred the complainant to the Department of Social Protection for a one-off emergency payment to assist her and her family in accessing emergency accommodation.
+In the present instance, Cork County Council referred the Complainant to the Department of Social Protection for a one-off emergency payment to assist his family in accessing emergency accommodation.

-On 27 September 2018 a Community Welfare Officer (hereinafter 'the CWO') with the Department of Social Protection contacted the Respondent hotel in relation to availability and to book accommodation for the Complainant and her family until the following Monday.
-She was advised by a receptionist that there was no availability for the family during that period.
+On 27 September 2018 a Community Welfare Officer (hereinafter 'the CWO') with the Department of Social Protection contacted the Respondent hotel in relation to availability and to book accommodation for the Complainant and his family until the following Monday.
+Both he and his partner were advised by a receptionist that there was no availability for the family during that period.

-Summary of Complainant's Evidence
+Summary of the Complainant's Partner's Evidence

-The Complainant is a member of the Traveller Community and she and her family were in receipt of Housing Assistance as a result of being declared homeless.
-The Complainant was a full-time career for her partner.
+The witness is a member of the Traveller Community and she and her family were in receipt of Housing Assistance as a result of being declared homeless.
+The witness is a full-time career for her partner.
 She went online and was able to book the hotel in the name of her partner for two adults and two children for the 28, 29 and 30 September 2018.
-The Complainant used a Visa Debit Card to make the booking.
-The online booking confirmation was exhibited and attested to by the Complainant.
+The witness used a Visa Debit Card to make the booking.
+The online booking confirmation was exhibited and attested to by the witness.
 There was no indication that a debit card would not suffice for booking the accommodation.
-The following morning, 28 September 2018, the Complainant attended at the Respondent hotel with the CWO for the purpose of checking in and paying for the accommodation.
+The following morning, 28 September 2018, the witness attended at the Respondent hotel with the CWO for the purpose of checking in and paying for the accommodation.
 The CWO had a cheque for the requisite sum.
-The receptionist at the Respondent hotel indicated to the Complainant that the Hotel required a credit card as security against payment and that this credit card had to be in the name of the person staying in the Hotel.
-The Hotel would not accept the Complainant's debit card in this regard nor provide her with accommodation.
+The receptionist at the Respondent hotel indicated to the witness that the Hotel required a credit card as security against payment and that this credit card had to be in the name of the person staying in the Hotel.
+The Hotel would not accept the witnesses' debit card in this regard nor provide the family with accommodation.

-The Complainant left the hotel and contacted her solicitor to seek advice about the matter.
-The Complainant was advised by her solicitor that the Respondent Hotel is available to be booked either directly through the Hotel's own website or through numerous other booking sites such as Bookings.com.
+The witness left the hotel and contacted her solicitor to seek advice about the matter.
+The witness was advised by her solicitor that the Respondent Hotel is available to be booked either directly through the Hotel's own website or through numerous other booking sites such as Bookings.com.

-The Complainant returned to the Hotel on the following morning with her partner and raised the matter with the receptionist.
-However, the receptionist again refused to allow the Complainant to check in and insisted that one of the Complainant's groups would have to have a credit card in their name before they would be allowed check in.
-The Complainant then rang her solicitor and asked the receptionist to talk to her (the solicitor) directly.
+The witness returned to the Hotel on the following morning with her partner and raised the matter with the receptionist.
+However, the receptionist again refused to allow the witness to check in and insisted that one of the witnesses' groups would have to have a credit card in their own name before they would be allowed check in.
+The witness then rang her solicitor and asked the receptionist to talk to her (the solicitor) directly.
 The solicitor offered to pay with her credit card, but the receptionist insisted that it must be in the name of the person seeking accommodation.
 The receptionist had told the solicitor that there had been a change of policy with regard to credit cards since new management had taken over.
-The Complainant informed the receptionist that she was only looking for accommodation for three nights.
+The witness informed the receptionist that she was only looking for accommodation for three nights.